Find Affordable College Courses

 $12,595 Average Tuition & Fees

-Kean University ranked #6 on this year’s Best Value Visual & Performing Arts Schools in New Jersey list.
-Kean is a fairly large public school located in the large suburb of Union.
+Kean University came in at #6 in this year’s edition of the Best Value Visual & Performing Arts Schools in New Jersey ranking.
+Kean is a large public school located in the large suburb of Union.

-The average tuition and fees for an in-state undergraduate at Kean are $12,595 a year.
+In-state tuition fees for undergraduate students at Kean are $12,595 per year.
 On average, visual and performing arts graduates from Kean take out $26,625 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $338.

 Read More…